 By Infraweb | January 3, 2018

-During the early stages of designing a website if anyone had posed the question "should we use a theme ?" to myself or the team over the past few years then I can safely say without hesitation that it would have been a compelling no based on our previous experience with themes and web design.
+During the early years of web development if anyone posed the question "should we use a theme ?"
+Then I can safely say without hesitation that it would have been a compelling no based on our previous experience with themes.

 Our main reasons for avoiding themes...